 And, resveratrol in its own right has a lot of interesting research for anti-aging, longevity, and overall health.

-This product from Throne derives its strength because it’s a combination of quercetin and resveratrol.
+This product from Thorne derives its strength because it’s a combination of quercetin and resveratrol.
 Each capsule contains 125mg of quercetin and 75mg of resveratrol.
 This is lower than a clinically effective dose, so you might want to take more one capsule for the maximum effect.

 It also contains over 200mg of NR (nicotinamide ribose), which is a precursor to NAD.
 We’ve talked about this in-depth in our article on another NAD precursor, NMN.